 On the return flight, we passed over the Argyle Diamond Mine – famous for rare pink diamonds.
 The tour ends back in Kununurra, however, it is possible to fly to El Questro – providing you book out the entire plane (which we did as there was a group of us).
 If not, then after landing in Kununurra, jump onto the evening transfer to El Questro (one hour 45 minutes drive).

-A Bungle Bungle Wanderer scenic flight and tour with Aviair costs £434 / $779 AUD per person.
+A Bungle Bungle Wanderer scenic flight and tour with Aviair costs from £434 / $779 AUD per person.

 Eat & Sleep – El Questro Wilderness Park